2000 Paris–Nice

 The 2000 Paris–Nice was the 58th edition of the Paris–Nice cycle race and was held from 5 March to 12 March 2000.
 The race started at the Bois de Vincennes and finished in Nice.
 The race was won by Andreas Klöden of the Telekom team.

+Teams

+Twenty teams, containing a total of 160 riders, participated in the race: